l-quincy01/StudyBru/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you have any suggestions or improvements.
 I will look at them

+## Future Plans

+- **Login:** - OAuth integration for users to login in using social accounts
+- **Database and Cloud storage :** - Store the users notes to the cloud
+- **Flashcards:** - Feature to allow the generation of flashcards for the user
+- **Quiz re-generation:** - Feature to allow users to re-generate quizes on the same set of notes
+- **Notes summariser:** - Feature to allow users to generate a concise and summarised version of long lecture notes

 ## License

 This project is licensed under the MIT License.